PandasWS/Pandas/3rdparty/boost/libs/gil/example/README.md

 Each executable generates its output as `out-<example_name>.jpg`.
 For example, the `resize.cpp` example generates the image `out-resize.jpg`.

-The following examples are included:
+The following C++ examples are included:

 1. `resize.cpp`
    Scales an image using bilinear or nearest-neighbour resampling.